Dhanush1509/Bloggy/README.md

 # Bloggy

-<p align='center'>A server-less basic blog app.
-All the information will be stored in Local Storage</p>
+### A server-less basic blog app.
+All the information will be stored in Local Storage

 ## Articles Page